Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 In this article I've barely scratched the surface of the Solr & Sunspot capabilities.
 You should definitely look for more in the documentation if you want to create a full-featured application.

-### By why should I use fulltext search if I can do everything in SQL?
+### But why should I use fulltext search if I can do everything in SQL?

 You're right, except you can't.
 Full text search is a huge topic with a huge set of capabilities.
-It can do synonyms search, wildcard search, stemming and a [lot, lot more](https://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters).
+It can do synonym search, wildcard search, stemming and a [lot, lot more](https://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters).

-Solr can be as intelligent as to perform a word decomposition during search, operate on word parts and generally behave as a human (almost).
+Solr can be as intelligent as to perform word decomposition during a search, operate on word parts and generally behave as a human (almost).

 Full-text search is faster too.
 How much faster?
 This is a tricky question, because it all